jlaw9/QCRunTransfer/README.md

 	![](pluginMedia/img/5.png)

-	TODO
-	- If your project is not found, then the project JSON file has not yet been made.
-I plan to add settings later on to set a project’s settings, but for now, I (or your local bioinformatician) will have to handle that.
+> If your project is not found, then the project JSON file has not yet been made.
+I plan to add an option to the QC Plugin later on to set a project’s settings.
+For now, see the [Adding a new project](https://github.com/jlaw9/TRI_Dev/wiki/Adding-a-Project#adding-a-new-project) documentation.

-	TODO
-	- The server can send an email when the job is finished if ssmtp is setup.
+> The server can send an email when the job is finished if ssmtp is setup (see [Automated Emails](https://github.com/jlaw9/TRI_Dev/wiki/Setting-up-the-Server#automated-emails).

 1. Understand the plugin output.
 See 6i and 6ii for screenshots and descriptions of the output.